orlevit/latin_music_statistics/crawler/README.md

 ## Conclusions

 ### General
-General Word Insight
+#### Word Insight
-The words "querer" ("want") and "amor" ("love") occur at significantly higher rates, indicating a focus on desire and love, emphasizing longing for love.
+* The words "querer" ("want") and "amor" ("love") occur at significantly higher rates, indicating a focus on desire and love, emphasizing longing for love.
 Predominantly negative sentiment, combined with terms implying change (e.g., "dejar" ("leave"), "volver" ("return"), "olvidar" ("forget")), points to an underlying theme of loss, likely the loss of love.
-Understanding the song requires familiarity with an average of 55 words in addition to grammar comprehension.
+* Understanding the song requires familiarity with an average of 55 words in addition to grammar comprehension.
-Artists thinking ("pensar") typically have a ~67% occurrence in songs with negative sentiment; refraining from such contemplation may be more beneficial.
+* Artists thinking ("pensar") typically have a ~67% occurrence in songs with negative sentiment; refraining from such contemplation may be more beneficial.
-The word "vida" ("life") is used ~63% in songs with negative sentiment, suggesting bachata singers often express negative emotional themes.
+* The word "vida" ("life") is used ~63% in songs with negative sentiment, suggesting bachata singers often express negative emotional themes.

-General Artist Insight
+#### Artist Insight
-Only artists with more than 20 songs are included in the analysis:
+* Only artists with more than 20 songs are included in the analysis:
-The five most frequent artists appear in 36% of the songs, significantly impacting vocabulary, sentiment, and themes.
+    * The five most frequent artists appear in 36% of the songs, significantly impacting vocabulary, sentiment, and themes.
-Frank Reyes and Ralphy Dreamz produce a higher volume of negative-themed songs compared to peers.
+    * Frank Reyes and Ralphy Dreamz produce a higher volume of negative-themed songs compared to peers.
-Prince Royce is recognized as one of the most optimistic and positive artists in the bachata music industry.
+    * Prince Royce is recognized as one of the most optimistic and positive artists in the bachata music industry.

-General Sentiment Insight
+#### Sentiment Insight
-A song is most likely to convey a negative sentiment.
+* A song is most likely to convey a negative sentiment.
-Negative and positive songs exhibit a comparable level of neutral sentiment in their lyrics (~14%).
+* Negative and positive songs exhibit a comparable level of neutral sentiment in their lyrics (~14%).
-Some songs demonstrate neutral sentiment, interpreted as either positive or negative depending on the listener’s perspective; the model classifies them with a high neutral value.
+* Some songs demonstrate neutral sentiment, interpreted as either positive or negative depending on the listener’s perspective; the model classifies them with a high neutral value.
-Most "Neutral" songs are attributed to less frequent or lesser-known artists; well-known singers convey clearer sentiments (either "Negative" or "Positive").
+* Most "Neutral" songs are attributed to less frequent or lesser-known artists; well-known singers convey clearer sentiments (either "Negative" or "Positive").

-General Theme Insight
+#### Theme Insight
-Predominant themes include "Love and Relationships," "Heartbreak and Loss," and "Toxic Relationships," representing approximately 71% of the corpus, focusing on deep emotional connections and ongoing or concluded relationships.
+* Predominant themes include "Love and Relationships," "Heartbreak and Loss," and "Toxic Relationships," representing approximately 71% of the corpus, focusing on deep emotional connections and ongoing or concluded relationships.
-The theme of "Toxic Relationships" conveys a negative connotation and cannot be interpreted otherwise.
+* The theme of "Toxic Relationships" conveys a negative connotation and cannot be interpreted otherwise.

 ### Known sentiment